 You may continue to serve current members who are dual eligible.
 The Department now includes duals on assignment lists.

 15. Billing rates are going to be retroactive for former TCM providers.
 Will the billing rules also be retroactive?
 For example if a Medicaid eligible client did not meet the standards for number of visits under the previous standards for billing, will they be included in the retroactive adjustment?

 No, reprocessing of claims will only be for those claims that were submitted to the system.
 Providers cannot go back and submit claims for Health Home services that did not met TCM rules at that time.

 For more information about Billing and Rates: http://www.health.ny.gov/health_care/medicaid/program/medicaid_health_homes/rate_information.htm

 1. Where can I find more information about the HEAL Projects and the Statewide Policy Guidance?

-The information can be found at the NY DOH OHITT website, Health Information Technology.
+The HEAL project ended in November of 2013 but any information can be found at the NY DOH Division of Health Information Technology (DHITT) website: Health Information Technology

 2. Which domains of HIT will be monitored?

 Applicants will need to attest to participation in a RHIO/Qualified Entity, exchange of interoperable clinical information, certified EHRs, clinical decision support, and following statewide policy guidance for interoperable HIE by 18 months of program initiation.

 3. Will Health Home reimbursement include administrative overhead to help support the costs associated with interface and building of robust systems?